Chapter Four: 2009

 I can say, without exception or without equivocation, that America will not torture.

-Ten years later, Guantanamo Bay remains open.
-The head of the CIA is nicknamed "Bloody Gina" for her role in torturing prisoners.
-And the only person Obama ever prosecuted for the CIA’s torture program was the former agent who revealed it in December 2007, John Kiriakou.
+Ten years later, Guantanamo Bay was still open, the head of the CIA was a woman nicknamed "Bloody Gina" for her role in torturing prisoners, and the only person Obama ever prosecuted for the CIA’s torture program was the former agent who revealed it in December 2007, John Kiriakou.

 On 27 February 2009, Obama told a cheering crowd of US Marines in North Carolina: